 - Medical specialists

 - Nurses and nurse practitioners

-At Sibley Dolman, we see some common examples of malpractice, including:
+At Dolman Law Group, we see some common examples of malpractice, including:

-- Wrong diagnosis.
-A doctor might completely miss an illness or injury, or they might diagnose you with a condition you do not have.
-Either way, you can suffer injury because treatment is delayed or you receive treatment that was unnecessary.
+- Wrong diagnosis: A doctor might completely miss an illness or injury, or they might diagnose you with a condition you do not have.
+Either way, you can suffer injury because treatment is delayed or you receive unnecessary treatment.

-- Surgical errors.
-A surgeon or another professional in the operating room might make a mistake that injures you.
-For example, a surgeon might leave sponges or other implements inside you, or they might perform surgery incompetently, resulting in death or injury.
+- Surgical errors: A surgeon or another professional in the operating room might make a mistake that injures you.
+For example, a surgeon might leave sponges or other implements inside you or perform surgery incompetently, resulting in death or injury.
 Similarly, an anesthesiologist might not properly monitor you, leading to oxygen deprivation or another injury.

-- Birthing injuries.
-Many different things can go wrong during pregnancy or delivery.
+- Birthing injuries: Many different things can go wrong during pregnancy or delivery.
 For example, mothers might suffer excessive bleeding, prolonged labor, infection, or negligent anesthesia.
-Babies can suffer nerve injuries and oxygen deprivation.
+Babies can suffer nerve injuries, facial paralysis, broken bones, jaundice, organ failure, and oxygen deprivation, among others.

 Doctors and other medical professionals are not in the habit of confessing their mistakes.
 Nevertheless, you might sense that something is wrong with your body soon after treatment.
 For example, your condition might not be improving even though you have followed your doctor’s prescribed regimen, or you might start feeling increased pain.

-- A doctor offers a different second opinion.
-This might mean that your initial doctor failed to diagnose you properly.
+- Another doctor offers a different second opinion.
+This might mean your initial doctor failed to diagnose you properly.